ukidiscs2026/discs2026/_pages/info.md

 A particularly charming antique book store near the center is:
 - G. David Bookseller

-There are several other smaller bookstores (mostly selling antique books) nestled in the variou nooks and crannies of the city center.
+There are several other smaller bookstores (mostly selling antique books) nestled in the various nooks and crannies of the city center.

 _Libraries:_